sasha39612/sasha39612/README.md

 # Hi there 👋 I'm Oleksandr

-Software Engineer / Full-Stack Developer focused on **JavaScript/TypeScript, React, Next.js and Node.js**.
+Software Engineer specializing in full-stack **JavaScript/TypeScript development with React, Next.js, and Node.js**.

 ---